Customerly/Customerly-iOS-SDK/README.md

 ## CocoaPods
 ----------------

-To use the Customerly SDK we recommend to use Cocoapods.
+To use the Customerly SDK we recommend to use Cocoapods 1.0.0 or later

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: